2007 Alderney UFO sighting: Bowyer's accounts

-On 23 April 2007, Ray Bowyer, a fifty-year-old pilot with eighteen years flying experience reported seeing "a cigar-shaped brilliant white light" in the sky.
+On 23 April 2007, Ray Bowyer, a fifty-year-old pilot for Aurigny with eighteen years of flying experience, reported seeing "a cigar-shaped brilliant white light" in the sky.
 He first thought that it was reflected light from greenhouses on the nearby island of Guernsey.
 Then he decided it was a stationary object, approximately the size of a Boeing 737, at an altitude of around 2000 ft and at a distance of 10 mi.
 He later concluded that its distance was closer to 40 mi and its size was "as much as a mile wide".
 In 2021, Bowyer said it was "the size of five or six battleships", and that it had been "a very sharply defined, solid, bright yellow-gold object with a couple of black bands on the side that were kind of shimmering".
-For a 2007 BBC article two months after the incident, Boyer said was "like a CD on its edge".
+For a 2007 BBC article two months after the incident, Boyer said it was "like a CD on its edge".